 Before you start to shoot first, always check all parts of your bow.
 Because every portion of a bow is vital because all elements have their job by themselves, let’s go and have a look at which part to check and how.

 Check The Stability of Riser

 Riser plays the central role of a recurve bow.
-It holds all parts like limbs and string together.
-Additional components like bow sight, arrow rest, clicker, etc. also mounted with a riser.
+It holds all parts like limbs and strings together.
+Additional components like bow sight, arrow rest, clicker, etc. are also mounted with a riser.
 So, you have to check the riser first.
-Make sure that there is no crack, gap and any other fault in your riser.
+Make sure that there is no crack, gap, or any other fault in your riser.
 It is good enough in shape, and there is no extra carve in it.